anastasiaibaeva/anastasiaibaeva/README.md

 - 👋 Hi, I’m Anastasia Ibaeva
 - 👀 I’m interested in C++, ML, NLP
 - 🌱 I’m currently learning NLP
-- 📫 How to reach me @anastasia_iii
+- 📫 How to reach me tg: @anastasia_iii

 <!---
 anastasiaibaeva/anastasiaibaeva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.